Set up workflow phases and transitions

 Indicated by a rectangle:

-An icon indicates that the phase is defined on the shared space level.
+If working in a workspace, an icon indicates that the phase is part of a shared workflow and defined in the shared space.

-You can customize the phases for each entity.
+You can customize the phases for each item.
 For details, see Set up lists.

 When you create a workflow, the first phase in the workflow is the Start phase.